-My name is Michaela Šmegrová and I am from Ústí nad Labem.
-I got my love for the Weimaraner breed at the first thought of buying this breed.
-The year was 2007, when I discovered a fateful advertisement on the Internet, where the breeder had the last free girl with a black collar, named Angel from the kennel Amsel-Easy, which was born on January 25, 2007.
-It was my first dog, my first Weimaraner. hound that brought me on my life journey, the path of hunting, hunting cynology, sports cynology and breeding.
-In a relatively short time since the arrival of a new family member, I signed up for a hunting ticket course in November of this year, and in September 2008 I successfully passed the hunting exam.
-In the period from enrolling in the course, after passing the exam, I was already led as an adept in the Zálesák Povrly Hunting Association, where I became a full and full member after 4 years of adept.
-It is said that a hunter without a dog is half a hunter, but the same applies to the weapon, which is an indispensable part of the hunter for the exercise of the right to hunt and also for the training of hunting dogs.
-That's why I signed up for the exam to get a firearms license, which I also successfully passed, and so I became a full-fledged hunting dog leader and hunter.
-It is worth mentioning that I come from a completely non-hunting family and I am all the more pleased that these connections have become the content of my life, which was greatly supported by my current friend Vojtěch Schwägerl, who comes from a hunting family in which hunting has been known for several generations. , and he was led in this direction from an early age.
-In those few years, I had the opportunity to read many literary works about dogs, hounds, hunting dogs, training of hunting dogs, sports with dogs and many other publications on dog behavior and signals, which helped me a lot to get to know and live together.
-However, I study and learn all the time, we learn all our lives.
-At the time it all started, I had no idea what was waiting for me, I didn't know anyone, no hunting dog owner, no hunter, and I didn't know how and where to start.
-That is why I would like to thank all those who have contributed to where I am now.
-Above all, I would like to thank you for all the valuable advice, experience, patience and time they have given me for a long time, especially in the beginning!
-In the same way, I must not forget those who, even in today's difficult times for the training of hunting dogs, allow us hunting, spaces and conditions to have where and on what to train our charges well.
-And thanks to that we have sufficient field, water and forest areas, which we can alternate as needed, and we have both wild feathered game and wild furry game.
-However, for the purposes of training, we also have our own so-called released game.
-D´Argento Suerte kennel was founded in November 2011.
-The name is very specific, but very apt, in translation it means silver happiness.
-The kennel was established to support the breeding of Weimaraner with typical traits and characteristics for this breed and quality gene potential.
-Which is actually my biggest achievable goal, to breed offspring without genetic defects, with a balanced and stable nature for the best coexistence, with all the typical natural characteristics such as nose quality, firm and stylish exposure in the Weimaraner standard and a good field!
-It is not for nothing that it is said that it is a very versatile dog, I can't help but agree, because in addition to hunting cynology, my dogs and I devote ourselves to sports cynology, coursing, canicros, scooter, bikejoring, positive motivation and other joint activities.
-The Weimaraner is a very well-trained and controllable dog, but in his life he needs to be mainly satisfied and satisfied only if he can spend as much time as possible with his master in his life and if he has a busy head and feels maximally used.
+My name is Michaela Schwägerl and I come from Ústí nad Labem.
+I fell in love with the Weimaraner breed when I first thought of buying this breed.
+It was 2007, when I found a fateful advertisement on the Internet, where the breeder had the last free girl with a black collar, named Angel from the Amsel-Easy kennel, who was born on 25/01/2007.
+She was my first dog, my first Weimaraner the bloodhound that led me on my life's journey, the journey of hunting, hunting cynology, sporting cynology and breeding.
+In a relatively short time since the arrival of a new family member, I signed up for a hunting license course in November of this year and in September 2008 I successfully passed the hunting test.
+In the period from enrolling in the course, after passing the exam, I was already guided as an apprentice in the Zálesák Povrly Hunting Association, where after 4 years of apprentice practice, I became a full and valid member.
+It is said that a hunter without a dog is half a hunter, but the same applies to the weapon, which is an indispensable part of the hunter for the exercise of hunting rights and also for training hunting dogs.
+That's why I signed up for the exam to obtain a firearms license, which I also successfully completed and thus became a full-fledged hunting dog leader and hunter.
+I think it is worth mentioning that I come from a completely non-hunting family, and I am all the more pleased that these connections have become the content of my life, which was greatly supported by my husband Vojtěch Schwägerl, who comes from a hunting family in which hunting has been known for several generations. and he was guided in this direction from an early age.
+In those few years, I had the opportunity to read many literary works about dogs, hounds, hunting dogs, training of hunting dogs, sports disciplines with dogs and many other publications about dog behavior and signals, which helped me a lot to get to know each other better and live together.
+However, I study and learn all the time, after all, we learn all our lives.
+At the time when it all started, I had no idea what was waiting for me, for us, I didn't know anyone, no owner of a hunting dog, no hunter and I didn't know how and where to actually start.
+Therefore, I would like to thank all those who have contributed to where I am now.
+First of all, I would like to thank you for all the valuable advice, experience, patience and time you gave me for a long time, especially in the beginning!
+In the same way, I must not forget those who, even in today's difficult times for training hunting dogs, provide us with hunting grounds, spaces and conditions so that we have somewhere and on which to train our charges in a high-quality way.
+And thanks to this, we have sufficient fields, water and forest areas, which we can alternate as needed, and we have both feathered and furry wildlife.
+However, for training purposes, we also have our own so-called released animals.
+The kennel D'Argento Suerte was founded in November 2011.
+The name is very specific, but very apt, in translation it means silver luck.
+The kennel was founded in order to support the breeding of Weimar Hounds with typical traits and characteristics for this breed and high-quality genetic potential.
+Which is actually my greatest achievable goal, to breed offspring without genetic defects, with a balanced and stable nature for the best coexistence, with all the typical natural characteristics such as nose quality, firm and stylish presentation in the Weimaraner standard and a good field!
+It is not for nothing that it is said that it is a very versatile dog, I can't help but agree, because in addition to hunting cynology, our dogs are engaged in sports cynology, coursing, canicros, scooter, bikejöring, positive motivation and other joint activities.
+The Weimaraner is a very trainable and controllable dog, but he mainly needs to be satisfied in his life, and he is only satisfied if he can spend the most time in his life with his master and if he has a busy mind and feels that he is being used to the maximum.
 Each individual has a unique personality and therefore needs an individual approach and everyone needs enough time to master their life stages.
-Nothing should be rushed and so-called push on the saw or break over the knee.
+Nothing must be rushed and the so-called pressure on the saw or broken over the knee.

-I was born into a hunting family.
-Our family had from pointers, german short haired pointers to Hungarian hounds, because our hunting area, in which we are members and which we take care of is mostly from the field with water areas, therefore the choice of hounds.
-I remember when I was 5 years old and my dad told me that our German shored haired pointer died because he ate a bad hare.
-It didn't take long and we went for our first Hungarian hound - we traditionally named him ARIS.
-At that moment, I started to "help" my father with training, or rather I ran everywhere with him, because I was very interested in all this and I was with him every time I went to train our new Aris.
-I remember when I pulled the siding and Aris was locked in the car so he wouldn't see me, when I went to take me thrown away, my dad always locked him in the car and I didn't even know why, but I always liked it when he found the game and brought it with joy.
-When the law allowed it, I could go hunting for the first time and see it all in practice.
-It occurred to me that I would also like my dog, but I was 15 and my dad obviously didn't let me.
-We had to say goodbye to our first Hungarian, it was all the more difficult because it was on the day of the first hunt in the 2009 hunting season.
-That year only my father and I passed without a dog.
-It was so different, incomplete and that is why on January 1, 2010 we went for our second Hungarian, Aris.
-The vast majority of him went through training with him, as an assistant to my dad.
-I went with him to the autumn exams, went on all the hunts and got closer to the canine world.
-When I started driving, I started riding like a hunter on other hunts and I started to take a partner with me.
-We worked great.
-Then he started to grow old, his strength was running out and at that moment I decided - to get my own hound!
-At that time I was on the hunt, where Míša led the Weimaraners, I suspected that there were some such whippets, but for me there was only a Hungarian, a český fousek and a short haired pointer.
-They worked really well and so we became more interested.
-We want to cover in the spring and I knew that was it!
-Our association told me that Weimaraner doesn't work, is sharp, doesn't run and that I will never make that dog and that was the engine for me!
-I will show you that the dog will work and I will pull him to versatility!
-I got ridiculed and stupid allusions.
-To date, my first Weimaraner is a versatile dog and we lack the last CACT title to win the job champion.
-As for the cynological world, thanks to my Weimaraner I met many experienced cynologists, interesting people and a lot of great friends.
-And most of all, he united us so much that thanks to my Weimaraner, I became a proud and proud father, the head of the family.
-It is great to meet a person in life with the same diagnosis, the same interests, hobbies.
-Because my family lived in exactly the same way, we receive maximum understanding, support and joy.
-I would like to thank all those people who were at the birth of this beginning and my love of hunting with hounds!
+I was born in Polabí into a hunting family.
+Our family had from pointers, shorthairs to Hungarian hounds, because our hunting, in which we are members and which we take care of, is mostly field, with water areas, hence the choice of hounds.
+I remember when I was 5 years old and my dad told me that our German chestnut died because he ate the wrong rabbit.
+It didn't take long and we went to get our first Hungarian Hound.
+Traditionally, we named him after Aris, the housekeeper.
+At that moment, I started to ``help'' my father with training, or rather I followed him everywhere, because I was very interested in everything and I was with him every time he went to train our new Ariska.
+I remember when I was pulling sidings and Aris was locked in the car so he wouldn't see me, when I went to take away the discarded one, dad always locked him in the car and I didn't really know why.
+But I liked it when he found the game and brought it with joy.
+When the law allowed it, I was able to go hunting for the first time and see it all in action.
+It occurred to me that I would also like a dog of my own, but I was 15 and of course my dad wouldn't let me.
+We had to say goodbye to our first Hungarian hound, which was all the more difficult because it was on the day of the first hunt in the hunting season of 2009.
+That year, only my father and I went through without the dog.
+It was so different, incomplete, and that's why on January 1, 2010 we went for our second Hungarian hound, again Aris.
+I went through the vast majority of training with him, as an assistant to my father.
+I went with him to the autumn exams, went to all the hunts and got closer to the canine world.
+When I started driving, I started riding as a huntsman and after other hunts and started taking Aris with me.
+We worked great together.
+As he began to age and his strength began to wane, that's when I decided to get my own hound!
+At that time, I was on a hunt where Míša was leading the Weimaraner hounds, I suspected that there were some such hounds, but for me at that time there were only Hungarians, fousek and kraťas.
+They worked really great and so I became more interested in them.
+When Míša told me: "we want to cover in the spring", I knew that this was it!
+In our association, they told me that the Weimaraner doesn't work, is sharp, doesn't run and that I'll never be that dog, and that was the driving force for me!
+I'll show you!
+That dog will walk like a partes and I will push him to versatility!
+I received ridicule and stupid insinuations.
+To date, my first Weimaraner, named Aussie, is an all-around bitch and she lacks the last CACT title to get working champion (update - she is no longer missing it, we won it at the Josef Kobza memorial all-around test competition and she became the working champion of the Czech Republic) .
+As for the cynological world, I have met many experienced cynologists, interesting people and many great friends thanks to my experience.
+And above all, the Weimaraner brought us together so much that I owe it to him that I became a proud and proud father, the head of the family.
+It is great in life to meet a person with the same diagnosis, the same interests, hobbies.
+And because my family lived exactly the same way for many years, we get maximum understanding, support and joy.
+I would like to thank all those people who were at the birth of this beginning and my liking for hunting work with hounds!